The Saddest Photo I’ve Taken

 September 15, 2018 – One Year Update

 Diamond is doing great and is a healthy, spoiled young dog.
-He likes to ‘play’ with the Newfys (which is usually just biting at them) and is somewhat trained (when he chooses) – but most all… healthy. 😀 We went back to Diamond road tonight and shot a new photo.
+He likes to ‘play’ with the Newfys (which is usually just biting at them) and is somewhat trained (when he chooses) – but most all… healthy. 😀 Here he is on the same stretch of Diamond Road we met on (a now annual event!).